Ko0ler/Scrapper/README.md

 ## Future features

 - Best-suited algorithm for Checking extraction eligibility and authorization before processing
-- Cross-platform GUI app (with PyQt), for user interaction and accessibility
+- Cross-platform GUI app (maybe with PyQt), for user interaction and accessibility

 ## License
 This project is licensed under the MIT License.